-So for this evening, this very happy longarm quilter will probably work on the Gail Pan Christmas stitchery.
-Whatever you may be doing this evening, I hope it’s something that brings you joy.
+So for this evening, this very happy longarm quilter will be doing some hand quilting.
+I hope you have a super cosy evening doing something you thoroughly enjoy.
 Until you read me again,

 Happy stitching. ♥ ♥